samiuljoy/samiuljoy.github.io/academics/base.md

 This portion of the website contains contents on academical stuffs and things relating to **Plant Science** and research articles/review articles.
 If you're interested to submit any articles to display on this section, don't hesitate to contact me.
 Contact me through the [about](../about.html) page.

-This page will soon have some articles in it hopefully.

 ++++++++card